 The Retreat first came under federal scrutiny following a patient’s death at the Brattleboro hospital.

 On Jan.
 26, CMS conducted a complaint investigation at the Retreat, and notified administrators on Feb.
-6 that the hospital
+6 that the hospital was noncompliant with federal rules.

 During a revisit survey on June 7, federal inspectors found two additional violations and told the hospital it had until July 30 to come with a plan to address the issues.